-- Elizabeth A. Nelson, Vice-Chair
+- Elizabeth A. Nelson, Chair

-- Rose M. Mosbey, Member
+- Rose M. Mosbey, Vice-Chair

 Unemployment claimants or employers may protest or appeal within 15 calendar days of the date the initial determination notice was mailed to the address of record.
 All appeals must be in writing, identifying the decision which is being appealed and the reason for the appeal.
 When appealing, you should be willing to attend a hearing, by telephone or in person, with all the interested parties present.
 Most hearings are held by telephone, and the hearing notice will request a phone number where you can be reached at the time of the hearing.
 A phone number must be provided to participate in the hearing.
 At the hearing, all parties will be given the opportunity to tell their sides of the story.
 The hearing will be presided over by a hearing officer who will later issue a written decision.
 To prepare for a hearing you can view an online video showing a fictional hearing being conducted.